 A form of proxy is enclosed.
-Each proxy submitted will be voted as directed, but if not otherwise specified, proxies solicited by the Board of Directors of the Company will be voted in favor of the candidates for the election to the Board of Directors, in favor of ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2011, in favor of the proposal to amend the Certificate of Incorporation of the Company to increase the number of authorized shares of capital stock to 250,500,000 shares, in favor of the advisory proposal to approve executive compensation and the frequency of such votes to every three years.
+Each proxy submitted will be voted as directed, but if not otherwise specified, proxies solicited by the Board of Directors of the Company will be voted in favor of the candidates for the election to the Board of Directors, in favor of ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2012.